anantdgoel/DontFowl.me/README.md

 # DontFowl.me [![Travis branch](https://img.shields.io/travis/rust-lang/rust/master.svg)]() [![AUR](https://img.shields.io/badge/License-GPL----3-green.svg)]() [![bitHound](https://img.shields.io/bithound/dependencies/github/rexxars/sse-channel.svg)]() [![CocoaPods](https://img.shields.io/cocoapods/metrics/doc-percent/AFNetworking.svg)]()
 DontFowl.me is a public API designed to help developers detect sexism or sexual harrasment in any written text.

 DontFowl.me is a unique apporach to NLP using a custom model instead of n-gram or bag of words apporach.
 Our NLP uses a lexical feature extraction to achieve **lowest** false negatives or false positives rates.
-This is because our lexical feature approach uses a dependance tree to relate every part of speech to every other part of speech without limits (unline n-words where n is the limit).
+This is because our lexical feature approach uses a dependance tree to relate every part of speech to every other part of speech without limits (unlike n-words where n is the limit).

 Here is a small sample of DontFowl.me's power